Results are like London buses - right now we have plenty

 4. Spotlight: Ingredients and Results of Inclusive Business: Findings from the Pilot.
 This goes beyond the detail of M&E results, to draw out wider findings and lessons from the 3.5 years.
 In includes a diagram that I expect to see us and others re-use - a pyramid showing that we think BIF-supported businesses are reaching those between $1 and $2 per day, plus other above and below this segment.

 We have little hard data on the income or socio-economic profile of the customers or suppliers of most of the businesses.
 The new data has come mainly from our recent 'deep dive' case studies, launched earlier this month.
-The set of seven cases can be accessed here.
+The set of seven cases can be accessed here (not longer available).

 We've learnt a lot in producing these.
 One is the vast amount of time it takes to first crunch, then interrogate the data, continually going back and forth between interesting findings, raw or corrected data.
 Our team of three (Carolin Schramm, M&E Manager, Adriano Scarampi (M&E Officer) and myself spent a lot of timing reviewing and revising.
 Another, of course, is the frustration of reporting company results after just a year or two since our intervention.
 Most are on a course for profit, but not yet there, and data is rough.
 If only the M&E could be repeated, one or two years from now, really good data would exist.